pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-graphviz.rst

 pegasus-graphviz
 ================

-Convert a DAX or DAG into a graphviz dot file
+Convert a Pegasus workflow YAML or DAX file, or Condor DAGMan file into a graphviz dot file

    ::